roytang/blog/content/post/2023/08/shadow-of-war/index.md

 title: 'Middle-earth: Shadow of War'
 ---

 Started playing this in late June because a friend was playing Shadow of Mordor and I was a bit envious, so I figured I would play the sequel.
 I was also doing some other [LOTR](/2023/07/rop-lotr/) [stuff](/2023/07/geekfight-fandom/) at the time, so there was some kind of synergy bonus.
+Luckily it was on PC Game Pass!

 I [finished Shadow of Mordor back in 2014](/2014/11/528700287406469120/), but I barely remember any of it.
 So I had to relearn a lot of the combat stuff and asked for a plot summary from a friend who finished it recently.
 I tried playing Shadow of War back when it came out for PS+ a couple of years ago but never got too into it.